bongsang/udacity-drl-solution/p2_continuous-control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+1. Follow the instructions in `Continuous_Control_final.ipynb` to get started with training your own agent.
+2. Follow the instructions in `Visualization.ipynb` to see trained agent's performance visually.
+3. Or, you can the result visually 'at result.mp4'.

+Enjoy!